 What’s your next adventure?

-I launched Fit Maine in 2015 as a side project where I could write about the fun stuff I was doing on evenings and weekends.
-(Because I enjoy a sweat-inducing indoor cycling class.
-Reaching a mountain summit.
-And the moment in a yoga class when you can finally balance in tree pose without all that erratic wobbling and arm-flailing.)
+This here website, Fit Maine, was launched in 2015 as a side project where I could write about the entertaining and memorable stuff I was doing on evenings and weekends.
+Mostly that stuff included sweat-inducing indoor cycling classes, mountain summits, and that moment in a yoga class when I could finally balance in tree pose without clinging to the studio wall.
+Since then there’s also been waterfall rappelling, ice climbing, Witches rides, solstice paddles, Toboggan Championships, boxing, trapeze, and cross-country skiing followed by swimming in an outdoor heated pool.

-But in Maine, being fit isn’t just about feats at the gym or stamina on the treadmill.
+To me, being fit isn’t just about feats at the gym or stamina on the treadmill.
 And it definitely has nothing to do with pant size.
 It’s about being able to do all the cool stuff there is to do around here.
 Like paddling Casco Bay and making a lunch stop at Fort Gorges.
 Like doing paddleboard yoga at Kettle Cove in Cape Elizabeth.
-Like entering the amateur biathlon at Hidden Valley Nature Center or experimenting with skate skiing at Harris Farm in Dayton.
+Like entering the amateur biathlon at Hidden Valley Nature Center or experimenting with skate skiing at Harris Farm.